Cecilia-xu/Leetcode/242/Solution.md

 2. How to get the value through key? map.get(keyname)
 ### Follow up
 - What if the inputs contain unicode characters?
 How would you adapt your solution to such case?
-- Answer
->Use a hash table instead of a fixed size counter.
+>  Answer: Use a hash table instead of a fixed size counter.
 Imagine allocating a large size array to fit the entire range of unicode characters, which could go up to more than 1 million.
 A hash table is a more generic solution and could adapt to any range of characters.
 # My solution 2: using an array instead of hashset
 > Time complexity: O(n) <br> Space complexity: O(1)
 ```Java